real-Ker/render/README.md

 ## 1. Accessing the Web Interface

-Open the scatterometer web dashboard in a browser. **Website Address: https://render-a2mh.onrender.com (TO BE UPDATED)**
+Open the scatterometer web dashboard in a browser. **Website Address: https://render-a2mh.onrender.com**

 The interface contains three major sections: